somethingfromn/About-Handong/README.md

 ### Schedule

 #### 27.11.2019
--Edit the sentences as replies.
+- Edit the sentences as replies.

 ![photo_1](/Image-sources/27.11.2019.png )